ADV.04 The Biochemistry of Tea Processing

 - Final Exam

-We offer this class in April and August in 2020.
+We offer this class in February, June and October 2021.

 I appreciate the course material, as it gives a much better understanding of how the whole process of tea works.
 I have had chemistry, so many of the terms are familiar, but I certainly appreciate that it is a review, and we are not expected to have full knowledge of the terms. :)